-In 2016, University of Southern California’s Center for Innovation and Research on Veterans and Military Families partnered with Loyola University Chicago’s School of Social Work to publish The State of the American Veteran: The Chicagoland Veterans Study (the Chicagoland study), which surveyed nearly 1,300 veterans—along with follow-up focus groups with 20 veterans—in Cook, DuPage, Lake and Will counties.
-The study identified approximately 300,000 veterans in the area and found that many service members leaving the military and returning to Chicagoland are not prepared for the transition home and have a range of needs that cannot be easily addressed by a single organization.
+In 2016, University of Southern California’s Center for Innovation and Research on Veterans and Military Families partnered with Loyola University Chicago’s School of Social Work to publish The State of the American Veteran: The Chicagoland Veterans Study which surveyed nearly 1,300 veterans in Cook, DuPage, Lake and Will counties.
+The study identified approximately 300,000 veterans in the area and found that many service members returning to Chicagoland after discharge are not prepared for the transition home and have a range of needs that cannot be easily addressed by a single organization.

 A collaboration between the Community Law Center and the School of Social Work, the Loyola Veterans Practicum aims to bridge the gap in current services through a cross-disciplinary effort designed to better address local veterans’ social and legal needs.

 Are You a Veteran or Family Member of a Veteran Seeking Legal Assistance in a Civil Matter?

 Loyola’s Veterans Practicum provides pro bono legal representation and case management services to both qualifying veterans and their family members.
 Senior law students eligible for a 711 license will represent low-income veterans in civil legal matters under the supervision of a licensed attorney.

 The types of cases handled by law student clinicians may include:

 - Guardianships (both minor guardianships and adult guardianships)

 - Name Changes